-Since 2012, we have filed about 50 new patent applications families related to the CAR T-cell technology.
+Since 2012, we have filed about 55 new patent applications families related to the CAR T-cell technology.
 Included in this patent portfolio are patent applications relating to manufacturing allogeneic immune cells and to CAR design, including multi-subunit CARs and conditional expression CARs.
-In addition, we have filed a number of patent applications related to new TALEN structures (for example, compact TALEN, methylation TALEN) and alternatives to the TALEN structure (BurrH, CRISPR-Cas9).
+In addition, we have filed a number of patent applications related to new TALEN structures and alternatives to the TALEN structure.